-An uncertainty chart, or a fan chart as they are known, is a way to display historical data along with a prediction of future values.
-They are often used to indicate inflation or exchange rate predictions, but can be used to display any data with an uncertain future value.
-They look like a line chart, but the future values fan out to represent the range and probability of future values.
+A fan chart, or uncertainty chart, as I like to call them, is a way to display historical data along with a prediction of future values.
+For example, they are often used to indicate inflation or exchange rate predictions, but can display any data with an uncertain future value.
+So how can we create a fan chart in Excel?
+They look similar to line charts, but the future values fan out to represent the range of possible future values.

-The term “fan chart” was created by the Bank of England who started using this method for displaying inflation in 1997.
+The term “fan chart” was coined by the Bank of England, who started using this method for displaying inflation in 1997.

 The image below shows the finished fan chart which we will be creating in this tutorial.